Hilary King, BA MSTAT Alexander Technique Teacher in North London 020 8341 3751 or 07463 724 447

 Notes on Using Wall Work

-Wall work is a procedure you can begin to use quite early on in learning the Alexander Technique.
-Providing you practise this with awareness and resist the temptation just to turn it into an exercise, you can learn a lot about your body use whilst making a movement.
+Alexander Technique wall work is an exploration.
+You can use it to learn a lot about your body use whilst making a movement.
 It can also help you reduce tension and ease backpain.
-The procedure is very simple but it is easy to let mis-use creep in, so it is important to try this with your Alexander teacher, before exploring it on your own.
+The procedure seems very simple but it is easy to let mis-use and distortion creep in and we don’t want you to practice unhelpful habits!
+So it is important to try this with your Alexander teacher, before exploring it on your own.

 Teen exploring wallwork